Shark minnow

+Etymology

+The fish is named in honor of Dutch army surgeon and ichthyologist Pieter Bleeker (1819–1878).

 Uses

 This small fish is important in the cuisine of Thailand, Laos, Cambodia and Vietnam where it is seasonally found in great numbers.
 It is commonly deep-fried, pickled or fermented as pla ra, padaek and prahok, as well as salted and dried.
 It is eaten also raw in Lao and Isan cuisine.